nfacudo123/repos/README.md

 V2 add features:<br>
 1.Sending tokens with decimal points is now supported,like:1.01,2.3,33 is accept.<br>
 2.Supports importing addresses and sending quantities using CSV files.<br>
-3.If you want to fork Solidaryton to earn cryptocurrency, version 2 removes the fee limit, and now you can customize the user fee.
+3.If you want to fork Bee Sender to earn cryptocurrency, version 2 removes the fee limit, and now you can customize the user fee.
 High or low is up to you.<br>
 4.upgrade GUI.<br>
 5.add Ethereum network.<br>